micmankos/card_deck/README.md

 **This is a sample Python project that is meant to showcase my experience.**

-This projects implements a library for a standard Poker-style deck of cards which can, in turn, be used to implement a card game.
+This projects implements a library for a standard Poker-style deck of 52 cards which can, in turn, be used to implement a card game.
+This deck does not include Jokers.

 ## Dev Environment and Setup
 This section details the development environment and how to set it up.
 This project assumes knowledge of conda and pip.